Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/harmonizing-order-data.md

 Now that we have modeled the Order entity we can use the Data Hub Framework's code scaffolding to generate harmonization code and then customize it for our application.

-Recall that you can either generate customized harmonization code based on a model to model mapping, as we did with Product, or you can generate default harmonization code and customize it.
+Recall that you can either generate customized harmonization code based on a model-to-model mapping, as we did with Product, or you can generate default harmonization code and customize it.
 In this exercise, we will generate and customize the default code since the **price** property of an Order is a computed value.

 ## Create the Order Harmonize Flow